abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 &#8658; P(A&cap;B) = P(A)*P(B) &#8658; **Condition of Independence**.

-This condition of independence can be extended to n no. ofevents being independent of each other i.e.
+This condition of independence can be extended to n no. of events being independent of each other i.e.

 &#8658; P(A&cap;B&cap;C) = P(A)*P(B)*P(C) and so on.

+Next, Let's talk about Odds and Odds Ratio.

+Odds = P(occurence)/P(non occurence)  =p/(1-p)

+Eg - For a coint toss, odds of getting a head = P(Head)/P(Not Head) = P(Head)/P(Tail) = 0.5/0.5 = 1:1

+Odds Ratio = Ratio of two odds = Odds1/Odds0

+Eg - For a fair coin toss, P(Head) = 0.5 &#8658; Odds(Head) = Odds0 = 1:1

+For a loaded unfair Coin, let's say, P(Head) = 0.6 &#8658; Odds(Head) = Odds1 = 0.6:0.4 = 3:2

+Therefore, Odds Ratio = Odds1/Odds0 = 1.5

+This means Odds of getting a head on the unfair coin is 1.5 times higher than the fair coin.

+**But, Why are we talking about Odds and Odds Ratio all of a sudden?**

+That's because in the output of logistic regression, Odds Ratio of a variable represents the increase in odds of Event happening with unit increase in corresponding variable and it remains constant. **Note:** Probability might still be less with higher value for Odds Ratio.